The hole

 It's dark.

-The rest of her brain is a busy collection of machinery made out of copper, marbles and wheels.
+The rest of my brain is a busy collection of machinery made out of copper, marbles and wheels.
 There are plants growing over the pistons, and owls nesting in the scaffolding.
 There's a boating lake with a complicated set of messenger pedalos and a library.
 And of course, internet foxes everywhere.
 The hole is an unsightly, sinister eyesore on the green and brass scenery.

 - Continue hiding it behind a crumbling wall of shame, demanding beliefs and wisteria.